gazebosim/sdf_tutorials/composition/merge_proposal.md

 into separate components without visibile changes to downstream consumers, while maintaining the encapsulation provided by SDFormat 1.8.
-The cost of this feature is that users must take care to avoid name collisions between the entities of the models to be merged.
+The cost of this feature is that users must take care to avoid name collisions between the entities of the models to be merged: consider an analogy to Python module imports.
+A normal `//model/include` is similar to a `import my_model`.
+If the `//model/include/name` element is specified, then it is is similar to `import my_model as renamed_model`.
+With the proposed behavior, a merge include is effectively the same as `from my_model import *`.

 ## Document summary